natalia-s-belova/reqres_api_tests/README.md

 <img src="readme_images/reqres_telegram.png" height="300"/>&nbsp;

-In order for such messages to be sent, [notifications library](https://github.com/qa-guru/allure-notifications) was used, telegram bot was created and added to a specific telegram group.
+For such messages to be sent, [notifications library](https://github.com/qa-guru/allure-notifications) was used, telegram bot was created and added to a specific telegram group.

 ### Configuration information